kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md

 ### §101.11   Applicability.

 This subpart applies to the operation of moored balloons and kites.
-However, a person operating a moored balloon or kite within a restricted area must comply only with §101.19 and with additional limitations imposed by the using or controlling agency, as appropriate.
+However, a person operating a moored balloon or kite within a restricted area must comply only with [[Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md#§101.19   Rapid deflation device.|§101.19]] and with additional limitations imposed by the using or controlling agency, as appropriate.

 ### §101.13   Operating limitations.